 The Servicer may, at its option, purchase the Exchange Note from the Issuing Entity on any Payment Date following the last day of any Collection Period on which the aggregate outstanding principal amount of the Notes is less than or equal to 5% of the initial aggregate outstanding principal amount of the Notes on the Closing Date.
 The purchase price for the Exchange Note will, as calculated by the Servicer, be equal to the aggregate of the unpaid principal balance of the Exchange Note plus accrued and unpaid interest as of such last day.
 Exercise of this right to purchase the Exchange Note will result in the redemption of the Notes at a price equal to the aggregate outstanding principal amount of the Notes plus accrued and unpaid interest to but excluding the date of redemption.
 The Servicer or the Issuing Entity will notify the Indenture Trustee of an election to purchase the Exchange Note not later than the close of business on the first business day of the month in which the applicable redemption date occurs.
-Notice of redemption under the Indenture must be given by the Indenture Trustee not later than 10 days prior to the redemption date to each holder of Notes.
+Notice of redemption date to each holder of Notes.
 In addition, the Servicer or the Issuing Entity will notify each rating agency hired by the Sponsor to rate the Notes upon redemption of the Notes.
-The final distribution to any Noteholder will be made only upon surrender and cancellation of each Noteholder's Note at the office or agency of the Indenture Trustee specified in the notice of termination.
+The final distribution to any Noteholder will be made only upon surrender and cancellation of each Noteholder's Note at the office or agency of the Indenture Trustee of termination.